 This is what worked for me…

 Don’t fill out the form too early.
 We recommend completing it when your arrival time in Panama is less than 72 hours away.
-Ideally, you will fill it out after you have received a negative COVID test result.
+Non-COVID-vaccinated travelers should fill it out after receiving a negative COVID test result if possible.

 The form must be completed separately by each adult.
 It can not be completed one per family.
 Underage / minor family members can be added to an adult’s form.